In the 21st century, there are a lot of businesses that simply can’t function without the correct sort of transport.

 To sort the wheat from the chaff, you have to prioritise.
 Finding your ideal van is a long and arduous process, and the best way to cut it down to size is by settling on some very important criteria, and only considering vehicles that tick every one of these three essential boxes.

 Buying a van is often costly, especially if you’re looking for an option that’s reliable, fuel-efficient, and versatile.
 Although it’s an investment rather than a luxury, it still doesn’t mean that you can break the bank, and it’s important to remember that its job is to help you to earn some money, not to decimate your bank balance from day one.

-Before you think of anything else, take the time to work out how much you can afford to spend on it, and don’t even think about looking at options that exceed your budget.
+Before considering anything else, take the time to establish how much you can afford to spend and rule out options that exceed your budget.

 Cost is something that you can’t compromise on, but so is size.
 Your van will have an important role to play in your business, so it’s essential that it can perform everything that you ask of it.

 One of the main reasons that people choose a van over other vehicles is because of their transportation capacity, so you need to know that you can fit everything you’ll need in the back.

 For some, such as small businesses offering local deliveries, this will mean that a pint-sized, economical option is perfectly fine for your needs.
 However, for many, it will mean that a larger model is essential.